AutoSAT-SDC-2025/AutoSAT/README.md

 In case rumble breaks again this one file needs to modified like in [here](https://github.com/atar-axis/xpadneo/commit/4a3a623b5facca8184e9070317fea03adc3a9e8f), but keep an eye out for any issues on the main page of [xpadneo](https://github.com/atar-axis/xpadneo/).

-### Getting the cameras working
+### Set permissions for current user

 To get access to the camera feeds you need to add yourself to the video group.

-``sudo usermod -a -G video <username>`` replace username with your username
+Run ``sudo usermod -a -G video <username>`` and replace username with your username.

+To get access to the controller you need to add yourself to the input group.

+Run ``sudo usermod -a -G input <username>`` and replace username with your username.

+To manage network interfaces you need to add yourself to the netdev group.

+Run ``sudo usermod -a -G netdev <username>`` and replace username with your username.

-After running the command log out and log back in and it should work.
+Log out and log back in and the permissions will be set.